ImperialCollegeLondon/SWMManywhere/README.md

 ## Features

-- **Automatic data retrieval and preprocessing**: all of our data requirements are met with global datasets, so all you need is a bounding box!
+- **Automatic data retrieval and preprocessing**: All of our data requirements are met with global datasets, so all you need is a bounding box!
 - **Customisable network synthesis**: change a range of parameters to create different networks, power users can easily extend existing functionality.